 Another option is to hire an associate and set a date for the associate to purchase the practice in the future.

 Become the Buyer’s Employee

 With this option, you can sell a practice, then become an employee of the buyer.

 You divide your business and sell a portion of your dental practice, and is suitable option for larger practices.

-A broker can work with you to help find the transition option that best fits your practice and future plans.
+A broker can work with you to guide you to the help you choose the transition option that best fits your practice and prepare you to sell.

-The valuation of your practice is the launch point in selling it.
-It helps set realistic expectations and reveal aspects to be improved and enhanced.
-To get an accurate valuation, work with an experienced dental practice broker to help you accurately value your practice.
-A proper valuation will involve answering questions about your practice and providing practice income tax information and other records to calculate the right price for your practice.
+To get a dental practice valuation, work with a dental broker experienced in dental sales to asses your practice.
+A proper valuation will involve answering questions about your practice including income tax information and other records to calculate the right price for your practice.

 Once you’ve decided that a practice transition is in your future, get in touch with a dental practice broker to understand your options, determine the value of your practice, and prepare your practice to get the highest return.